About RM Frobisher

 No. Units are supplied with a Micro SD Standard capacity card with a Normal Speed (NS) rating.
 Should the SD card be damaged it can be replaced with readily available replacements.

-Don't panic!
 The memory card socket is a "Push/Push" socket.
 To remove the card push it in until you here a "click" the card will then be pushed out of the socket by an internal spring.
 The card socket has an "anti-flyout ramp" which prevents the card flying out and getting "lost" in the case.
-Once pushed the card can be removed.
+Once pushed and allowed to spring out the card can be removed.

 If you switch the unit off in the middle of a grid the results for that grid are lost.
 Saved and completed grids are unaffected.
 If you "End" the grid the results are saved and the unit powers off.